SpritzMoon Crypto Token (Spritzmoon) Price Tops $0.0000 on Exchanges

-SpritzMoon Crypto Token (Spritzmoon) traded 1% lower against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on October 4th.
-One SpritzMoon Crypto Token token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-SpritzMoon Crypto Token has a total market capitalization of $993,739.34 and approximately $3,873.04 worth of SpritzMoon Crypto Token was traded on exchanges in the last day.
-In the last seven days, SpritzMoon Crypto Token has traded down 0% against the U.S. dollar.
+SpritzMoon Crypto Token (Spritzmoon) traded up 1% against the U.S. dollar during the one day period ending at 8:00 AM ET on October 8th.
+One SpritzMoon Crypto Token token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+SpritzMoon Crypto Token has a market capitalization of $1.00 million and approximately $4,127.03 worth of SpritzMoon Crypto Token was traded on exchanges in the last day.
+Over the last seven days, SpritzMoon Crypto Token has traded down 0% against the U.S. dollar.

-SpritzMoon Crypto Token is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
+SPRITZMOON is a Binance Smart Chain (BSC) token that uses the 0x6fC39AC154cfd20F1951A2823Abab7ec471B783a hashing algorithm.
 It launched on June 15th, 2021.
+SpritzMoon Crypto Token’s official website is www.spritzmoon.net.
 The Reddit community for SpritzMoon Crypto Token is https://reddit.com/r/spritzmoon and the currency’s Github account can be viewed here.
 The official message board for SpritzMoon Crypto Token is info-71194.medium.com.
 SpritzMoon Crypto Token’s official Twitter account is @spritzmoon and its Facebook page is accessible here.
-The official website for SpritzMoon Crypto Token is www.spritzmoon.net.

 SpritzMoon Crypto Token Token Trading